Viewpoint Push Planning for Mapping of Unknown Confined Spaces: Experimental Evaluation

 To evaluate our viewpoint planner individually, we executed the 3-point fixed planner (3P) used for training and evaluated how much our learned planner improves the resulting map.
 Furthermore, we compared it to a random method and reimplemented two sample-based state-of-the-art next-best view planners, a greedy planner by Delmerico~\etal\cite{delmerico2018comparison} (RSE) and a global planner by Pan~\etal\cite{pan2023global} (GMC).
 We compare against RSE to show the limitation of greedy planners in confined spaces and against GMC to demonstrate the overall benefit of a learned approach over a sample-based method.
 We adapted the methods to work also in our confined-space multi-objects scenario by sampling only reachable poses a priori and removing the region of interest constraint.
 For comparability, the two state-of-the-art systems and the random sampling method used the same workspace as our system to generate the viewpoints, the map generated by 3P as initial representation, and the same number of view poses as our agent in the environment.

 For the experiments, we sampled 100 different shelf configurations in simulation and 15 in real world, each with 8 to 10 objects.
 As can be seen in Tab.~\ref{tab:VPP-Result}, our agent outperformed all baselines in simulation, significantly according to the paired t-test, with an on average 30\% reduced entropy compared to 3P, while needing 4.94 viewpoints.
 Since RSE is a greedy sampling-based method, it sometimes performed worse or equal to the random agent and therefore shows no large difference since it is designed for single object reconstruction and sticks to the local optimum.
-The performance of GMC, in contrast, is better due to its global sampling, still it has a 8\% less entropy reduction compared to our VPP and took 7.29\,s per step, whereas our approach planned the next viewpoint in 0.040\,s.
+The performance of GMC, in contrast, is better due to its global sampling, still our approach achieves a 37\% higher entropy reduction relative to GMC.
+Furthermore, GMC took 7.29\,s per planning step, whereas our approach planned the next viewpoint in 0.04\,s.

-As can be seen in the lower part of Tab.~\ref{tab:VPP-Result}, the simulation results are confirmed also during the real-world experiments, where our system was able to perform almost as well as in simulation, while still outperforming the random agent.
+As can be seen in the lower part of Tab.~\ref{tab:VPP-Result}, the simulation results are confirmed also during the real-world experiments, where our system was able to perform almost as well as in simulation.